 Clams are a delicious seafood, but cooking them at home can be a little intimidating at first.
 You'll want to know how to prepare fresh clams, discover the secrets to shucking them, and learn how to properly cook these mollusks so they don't end up tasting like shoe leather.

 It's really not as difficult as it sounds.
 We'll guide you through everything you need to know about cooking fresh clams and share recipes for some of our favorite clam dishes.

 How to Prepare Fresh Clams

-To remove the sand before cooking, cover the clams with salt water (1/3 cup salt to 1 gallon of water) and let sit for several hours.
-Adding 1/4 to 1/2 cup of cornmeal to the soaking water helps expel the dark matter and sand from the stomachs and also whitens the meat.
+To remove the sand before cooking, cover the clams with salt water: a mixture of 1/3 cup salt to 1 gallon of water.
+Let this sit for several hours.
+Adding 1/4 to 1/2 cup of cornmeal helps expel the dark matter and sand from the clams' stomachs and also whitens the meat.

 If you are shucking your own, the shells will be easier to open if you freeze them for 15 to 20 minutes.
-Remove from freezer and let sit a few minutes before attacking the shells.
+Remove the clams from the freezer and let them sit for a few minutes before attacking the shells.
 As they warm up, the muscles relax and the shells will open slightly so you can get your clam knife inside.

 Clam Cooking Tips and Hints